dm3-org/dm3-spec/specification/message-transport-protocol.md

 * **From:** the ENS name of the sender
 * **Timestamp:** the timestamp (unixtime) when the message was created.
 * **Message:** this string contains the actual message.
 For service messages (like READ_RECEIPT or DELETE_REQUEST), this field may be empty.
 * **Type:** Different types of messages can be sent.
-A **dm3** compatible messenger may not support all types, but must at least handle not interpreted types meaningful (_example: the messenger doesn't support editing existing messages.
-It appends messages with the type **EDIT** as new messages at the bottom of the conversation).
+A **dm3** compatible messenger may not support all types in the UI but must at least handle not interpreted types meaningful (_example: the messenger doesn't support editing existing messages.
+It appends messages with the type **EDIT** as new messages at the bottom of the conversation_).
   * **NEW:** a new message
   * **DELETE_REQUEST:** This is a service message.
-The sender wants this message deleted.
+The sender wants the referenced message deleted.
 The value **referenceMessageHash** points to the message to be deleted.
 If receiver's messenger doesn't support deletion of messages, it may ignore the message.
   * **EDIT:** An already existing (old) message was edited (new version).
 The value **referenceMessageHash** points to the message to be replaced with a new version.
 If edit is not supported by the receiver's messenger, the message may be added as new.
   * **THREAD_POST:** This message is a direct reply to an existing message.
 The value **referenceMessageHash** points to the referenced message.
 If threads/references are not supported, it may be added as new message.
   * **REACTION:** This is a short referenced message, containing an emoji as **message** and the value **referenceMessageHash** points to the referenced message.
   * **READ_RECEIPT:** This is a service message.
 The receiver sends this message back to the sender to signal that the message was received and displayed.
 Sending this message is optional and it may be ignored.
-* **Reference Message Hash:** Some message types (threads, delete, edit, reaction) need a references message.
+* **Reference Message Hash:** Some message types (THREAD_POST, DELETE_REQUEST, EDIT, REACTION) need a referenced message.
-* **Attachments:** Media files may be an attachment to a message.
-Attachments a described in detail below.
+* **Attachments:** Media or other files may be an attachment to a message.
+Attachments are described in detail below.
 * **Reply Delivery Instruction:** this is an optional information.
 It is needed for compatibility reasons with other protocols/apps.
 The stored information will be delivered with any reply (e.g., a conversation or topic id, ...).
 It is neighter evaluated nor altered from **dm3**.
 * **Signature:** Signature of the sender of the message datastructure.